 Flame Spray Equipment

 Flame spray is a process that uses an oxy-fuel flame to melt wires and in some cases powders or ceramic rods.
+The molten material is then atomised with compressed air to create a spray stream that applies the coating onto the surface being sprayed.

+Anti-corrosion coatings are typically applied with oxy-propane systems.
 Engineering coatings are typically applied with oxy-acetylene systems.
 Where propane is not available, oxy-acetylene systems can apply anti-corrosion coatings.

 • Engineering ApplicationsEngineering